aavinashjha/IamLearning/Algorithms/Graphs/README.md

 NOTES:
 - Cycles could not be identified always from one point, but we need to consider all points
 - Complement of a dense graph is sparse graph

+Edges are upperbounded by E = O(V^2)
+BFS space complexity is proportional to breadth of tree
+- Moving down a level doubles number of nodes
+DFS space complexity depends on height of tree
+- O(lgN) in case of balanced tree
+- DFS is superior in case of balance search tree

+Sometimes given a problem, like finding a cycle in graph is so intuitive (just by looking at it) that we are not able to think that how we would implement it or there is a method which will solve that problem
+- If adjacency list is given and human has to solve the problem, it would be done by converting to picture

+e < n^2 n(n-1)/2 [undirected graph]
+- adjacency list takes less space

+There is always a tradeoff between data structures and algorithms The more fancy data structures you keep, less work algorithm has to do.
+More preprocessing you do less work need to be done at runtime.
+[More you sweat in peace, less you bleed in war :)]